 Ferry crossing time is 20 minutes.
 The village of Nakusp offers a great downtown rich in history.
 Many services and attractions are also offered such as the waterfront promenade, playgrounds, parks, sandy beach, marina and boat launch.

 - Alongside Arrow Lakes and Highway 23, Mt.
-Abriel Trail offers adaptive biking, double track, family-friendly wonderful accessible routes.
+Abriel Trail offers adaptive biking, double track, family-friendly wonderful accessible routes and camping options.
 The Nakusp area offers a number of accessible mountain biking trails.

 - Relax your body and soul in the world renowned Halcyon Hot Springs mineral pools alongside Arrow Lakes with views of the Monashee Mountains.
 The resort offers an elevator to the pools.